MAITW/GA_DSI/Project 1/README.md

 ## Executive Summary

 **SAT and ACT provide**
-> SAT and ACT scores are inversely correlated with their participation rates.
+> SAT and ACT are inversely correlated with their participation rates.

 > In 2017-18, 10 states (Colorado, Connecticut, Delaware, Idaho, Illinois, Maine, Michigan, New Hampshire, Rhode Island, West Virginia, District of Columbia) administered the SAT to public school students for free.
 These have resulted a great improvement of SAT take up rate in these states.